5 Minute Guide to AI in Cyber Security

 Diagram 6 - Paladion MDR Services

-To deliver MDR services, we combine multi-dimensional analytics in our AI.saac platform.
+To deliver MDR services, we combine multi-dimensional analytics and AI security in our AI.saac platform.
 The platform takes in data from endpoints, network, user access and applications.
 These data are analyzed through the machine learning algorithm layer to generate different outputs.
 The Paladion MDR services team consumes the outputs of the analytics to deliver services around anticipation, hunting, reporting, incident analysis and incident remediation.

 Diagram 7 - Paladion's MDR AI.saac Platform